Skip to content

 Microsoft’s Edge browser PDF viewer documentation states that Edge supports inline form filling and basic markup, which makes it a sensible fallback when you’re on a borrowed Windows PC without an editor installed.
 For one-off form fills, you don’t always need a paid app at all.

 Apple’s Preview app on macOS handles basic editing and PDF combining for free, and it ships with every Mac.
 Treat it as the floor — anything PDF Expert, PDFelement, or Acrobat Pro adds is value above that floor.
-In our use, Preview covered a good share of day-to-day PDF tasks, with the heavier jobs (OCR, redaction, complex forms) needing a real editor.
+Preview covers a good share of day-to-day PDF tasks, with the heavier jobs (OCR, redaction, complex forms) needing a real editor.

 #How Do These Tools Compare at a Glance?